 The Major Admission Award (MAA) application must be submitted online through the Queen’s SOLUS Student Centre.
-Students are encouraged to submit Queen’s admission application through OUAC by November 15 to allow enough time to gain access to SOLUS and submit the online MAA application by the December 1 deadline.
-A practice MAA application is available on the Student Awards website to assist students with preparing your responses before the deadline.
+Students are encouraged to submit their Queen’s admission application through the OUAC by

 Bursaries are non-repayable grants available to students who demonstrate financial need.
-Bursaries are also available to students planning to study at the Bader International Study Centre at Herstmonceux in England.
+Bursaries are also available to students planning to study at the BISC at Herstmonceux in England.